 These days yoga is an integral part of my continued training and I have adapted my own routine.
 It strengthens my back and core muscles and stretches and brings flexibility to my body (especially my legs).
 In the summer I often do yoga before a run in the fresh air.

-The only marathon I did complete was in Paris in about 2002.
-Unfortunately I ran in someone else’s name.
+A marathon that I did complete was in Paris in 2003.
+I ran in someone else’s name but since had it changed.
 I was there to watch and someone pulled out.
 We decided I should take this person’s place and use it as a training run, doing half.
-In the end I ran it all and had the race of my life at 2:51!
-But I’d dearly love to get a genuine time, in my own name, in London.
+In the end I ran it all and had the race of my life at 2:55:58!
+But I’d dearly love to get a time this year in London!

 I remember watching the London Marathon while in prison.
-One of my running friends came in eleventh that year, and I watched him from my cell, feeling so jealous.
-If you’d told me then that in 2020 I’d be running it, I wouldn’t have believed you!
+One of my Guernsey running friends finished in eleventh place that year, and I watched him on TV from my cell, feeling so away from it all.
+If you’d told me then that in 2021 I’d be running the race, I wouldn’t have believed you!

-Since Mike wrote this article, lockdown cancelled the 2020 marathon, but after one more year’s wait he will be running the London Marathon 2021 in October!
+Mike will be running the London Marathon in October 2021.
 You can sponsor him here.